GR-124/Learning_Journal/Damage, Health and RespawnTutorial.md

 # Damage, Health and Respawn Player Tutorials
 In this tutorial i will show you how to make a Damage Player script, a Health Controller script and a Respawn Controller script.
+In the Respawn Controller script it references a 4th script.
+The 4th script is for the Respawn Point.
+These scripts are for 2D games but with minor tweaks they can be for 3D as well.
 I will start with the Damage Player script.
 ## Damage Player script
 Before i start you should know a Health controller and Respawn Controller script is needed so you can reference it in this script or they reference each other.If you don't have one thats fine because further down there will be tutorials for both.
 First thing you do is make sure you have a player, ground and for now just add an